Charles Brant Chesney Elementary School

 Dedication Date: 2004

-Charles Brant Chesney Elementary School is located just blocks from the busy Pleasant Hill/Interstate-85 business district but is surrounded on three sides by the tree-studded neighborhoods it serves.
-Chesney Elementary opened in August of 2004 to relieve overcrowding at Berkeley Lake and B. B. Harris elementary schools.
-The building was constructed to house up to 770 students with 46 classrooms, 2 computer labs and a media center.
+Charles Brant Chesney Elementary School opened its doors in August of 2004.
+It was originally constructed to serve up to 770 students with 46 classrooms, 2 computer labs, and a media center.

-When it was decided that a new elementary school would be built in the Duluth Cluster a grassroots movement to name the school for Charles Brant Chesney began.
+As growth required a need for a new elementary school in the Duluth Cluster, a grassroots movement to name the school for Charles Brant Chesney commenced.
 Brant Chesney, a Gwinnett and Forsyth County fireman who was killed while fighting a fire on Lake Lanier, was dedicated to educating children and was responsible for teaching hundreds of Gwinnett students about fire safety.
 He was known throughout the state for his work as a fire safety educator.
-He was responsible for educating hundreds of students about fire safety and burn prevention in Gwinnett and Forsyth counties.
-In 1996, Mr. Chesney was named Gwinnett County’s Instructor of the Year.
-On August 9, 2004, Charles Brant Chesney Elementary School opened its doors with pride, honoring a man who had played such an important role in education.
+Chesney was responsible for educating hundreds of students about fire safety and burn prevention in Gwinnett and Forsyth counties.
+On August 9, 2004, Gwinnett County Public Schools opened Charles Brant Chesney Elementary School honoring a man who had played such an important role in education.

 In 2014, the school celebrated its 10th anniversary.
 Participants included MaryAnn Bank, the mother of Charles Brant Chesney, as well as School Board Member Louise Radloff, Duluth Mayor Nancy Harris, Gwinnett County Fire Battalion Chief Rod Dawson, and former principals Carlotta Rozzi and Margaret Ackerman.

 Chesney continues to take great pride in enhancing student achievement while promoting a positive school culture for its students, staff, and parents.
-That school culture is evident in the high attendance in school events and the school’s work to provide technology to support learning.
-As more teachers integrate instructional technology into lessons, the school has implemented BYOD (Bring Your Own Device) which allows students to use their own devices to “power up” their learning and safely go beyond the boundaries of the school to increase learning opportunities.
-In addition, the school has been recognized by Gwinnett Clean & Beautiful for its environmental education efforts.
+Chesney’s core business is teaching and learning.
+It is cemented in balanced literacy, numeracy and STEM.
+The school has been recognized by Gwinnett Clean & Beautiful for its environmental education efforts.
 Another key to the culture of Chesney Elementary is the school’s focus on giving back.
 Each year, the school participates in Relay for Life and United Way.
-In addition, students and community volunteers built, painted, and decorated Buddy Benches, which promote an anti-bullying climate.
+Moreover, Chesney Elementary School is a No Place for Hate school where students, faculty and staff promote an anti-bullying climate.